wdv4758h/pypy-extradoc/scipyUS2016/proposal.rst

 Longer Description
 __________________

 PyPy is maturing as a drop-in replacement for python 2.7.
-In the "other" world of web servers and text processing, PyPy's speed on long-running processes and compatibility with pure python packages makes it a good fit for mature technologies looking for a quick speed increase.
+In the world of web servers and text processing, PyPy's speed on long-running processes and compatibility with pure python packages makes it a good fit for mature technologies looking for a quick speed increase.